Check Availability

 • MealsBLD

-The next resting spot in this day’s trek is Thugla, which is 4600 meters high.
+The next resting spot is Thugla, at 4600 meters.
 The upward ascent to Lobuche will be quite strenuous as the depleted oxygen levels are bound to make the hike a bit of a drag.
-Along the way, you will also witness the memorial of dreamers, who failed but tried their whole life to get to the top of Everest.
-Lobuche offers you glimpses of Khumbu glacier, Nuptse, and Tawache.
+Lobuche offers you glimpses of Khumbu Glacier, Nuptse, and Tawache.

 • Max Altitude5,140m/16,864ft